BastiHz/stressaddition/cran-comments.md

 * Ubuntu 20.04 on GitLab CI, R 4.0.2
 * Ubuntu 20.04 on GitLab CI, R devel (2020-07-21 r78893)

 ## R CMD check results
-There were no ERRORs, WARNINGs, or NOTEs.
+There were no errors, warnings, or notes.

 ## Downstream dependencies
 There are no downstream dependencies yet.